Dates: July 7th-23rd, 2023

-Description: This intensive program introduces students to climate change impacts in the Andes through direct field experience and research activities, readings, discussions, and meetings with local experts.
-Field excursions to Machu Picchu, other locations in the Sacred Valley, and a five-day trek in the Cordillera Vilcanota (with strenuous ascents to 17,000 ft) will provide an outstanding setting for investigation of the impacts of climate variability and change on tropical glaciers, ecosystems, water resources, and local communities.
+This intensive program introduces students to climate change impacts in the Andes through direct field experience and research activities, readings, discussions, and meetings with local experts.
+Field excursions to Machu Picchu and the Sacred Valley, upper Amazon cloud forest, and a five-day trek in the Cordillera Vilcanota (with strenuous ascents to 17,000 ft) will provide an outstanding setting for investigation of the impacts of climate change on tropical glaciers, ecosystems, water resources, and local communities.
 All student participants will demonstrate a comprehensive understanding of climate change and its impacts in the Andes Mountains through assigned readings, field data collection and reports, a journal, response papers, and a final exam.
-In addition, each student will demonstrate detailed knowledge of a selected topic by facilitating a 30-minute seminar.

 Courses: Students must be enrolled in any two of the following courses: